-After MaxLoader is installed, choose a programmer among TopMax, TopMax-8G, ChipMax/ChipMax2, TopMaxII, UniMax, and ProMax8G (4G) hardware in the very first MaxLoader screen menu.
-Or Click on Config / Select product Make sure to select the right model and turn the switch on.
-(TopMaxII, ProMax, TopMax) or connect the AC cord (UniMax, ChipMax/ChipMax2)
+After MaxLoader is installed, choose a programmer among TopMax III, ChipMax2, TopMaxII, ProMax 2-4G, or ProMax4G hardware located in the very first MaxLoader screen menu.
+Or Click on Config / Select product.
+Make sure to select the right model and turn the switch on.